manisahni/getting-and-cleaning-data/README.md

     Make sure the folder "data" and the run_analysis.R script are both in the current working directory.
     Change the working directory in the setwd() command Second, use source("run_analysis.R") command in RStudio.

+ The final output of when the script is run will be a tidy data set called run_analysis.text that will be saved to the working directory with the average of each variable for each activity and each subject, an